timescale/pgai/docs/vectorizer.md

    its embeddings, making it easy to query and use the embedded data.

-- **Scalability**: a vectorizer includes options for batch processing and concurrency control, This enables vectorizers to handle large datasets efficiently.
+- **Scalability**: a vectorizer includes options for batch processing and concurrency control.
+This enables vectorizers to handle large datasets efficiently.

-- **Fine-grained access control**: you can specify which roles should have access to the vectorizer and its related objects.
+- **Fine-grained access control**: you can specify the roles that have access to a vectorizer and its related objects.

-- **Monitoring and management**: pgai provides functions to monitor the vectorizer's queue, enable/disable scheduling, and manage the vectorizer lifecycle.
+- **Monitoring and management**:  monitor the vectorizer's queue, enable/disable scheduling, and manage the vectorizer lifecycle.

 Vectorizer significantly simplifies the process of incorporating AI-powered